dcooney/ajax-load-more/README.txt

 ### Please Review Ajax Load More!

 Your reviews make a big difference!
-If you like and use Ajax Load More, please consider taking the time to [review my plugin](https://wordpress.org/support/view/plugin-reviews/ajax-load-more).
+Please consider taking the time to [review my plugin](https://wordpress.org/support/view/plugin-reviews/ajax-load-more).
 Your ratings and reviews help the plugin grow and provide the motivation needed to keep pushing it forward.

 [&rarr; Leave a Review](https://wordpress.org/support/plugin/ajax-load-more/reviews/#new-post)